alexnicholsamu/stock-check/README.md

 ## Summary:

-This is my stock dashboard, where with the input of stock ticker(s) of interest, a user will get access to a full wealth of formatted and calculated data of which to make decisions about the stock(s)
+This is my stock dashboard, where with the input of stock ticker(s) of interest, a user will get access to a full wealth of formatted and calculated data of which to make decisions about the stock(s).
+Current data:
+Two-week history, recent headline sentiment, EBIT, EBITDA, current ratio, earnings per share, return on assets, return on equity

 Using the _Financial Modeling Prep API_ and _yfinance_, I gather stock data from their balance sheets, income statements, and Yahoo!
 Finance.
 I also use a pretrained sentiment analysis neural network, called _distilbert_, to analyze stock